Fishing in the Beara Peninsula

 Staying anywhere around this area when it comes to fishing for pollock makes sense.
 The deeper, kelp-rich waters around Dursey Island are a superb place to start when targeting the fish and are home to a suite of quality marks.
 You could spend the entire trip just fishing this section.

-If you hadn’t realised it yet, you’ll need a car.
+If you haven’t realised it yet, you’ll need a car.
 We rented one from the airport but you can get the ferry over to Cork and take your own.

 What fish can I catch in the Beara Peninsula?